-I manage a team of RNs, LPNs and RPNs who work together with OT, PT, physicians, dietary and many other health care providers.
+I manage a team of RNs, LPNs and RPNs who work together with OT, PT, physicians, dietary and other health care providers.
 At times, there has been tension between the RNs and other team members resulting in strained relationships.
 What are the responsibilities of RNs in resolving unhealthy professional relationships?

 • RNs are expected to demonstrate effective collaborative practice, including communication, problem-solving strategies, decision-making and conflict resolution (1).